 Financial and Legal Considerations

-Before making the leap, plan carefully for the financial and legal aspects:
+Before leaping, plan carefully for the financial and legal aspects:

 Proper planning helps ensure a smooth transition and minimizes unexpected setbacks.